raestrada/kumeo/docs/docs/architecture.md

 - **Cloud** - Deployment to any cloud provider with Kubernetes support
 - **Hybrid** - Mix of cloud and on-premises components
 - **Edge** - Lightweight deployments for edge computing scenarios

+## NoOps Philosophy

+Kumeo embodies a true NoOps (No Operations) philosophy, where the platform handles all operational aspects automatically:

+### Complete Deployment Automation

+- **One-Command Deployment** - A single command takes workflows from definition to running in production
+- **Zero Configuration Required** - Sensible defaults are provided for all components
+- **Infrastructure as Code** - The workflow definition itself contains all necessary deployment information
+- **Self-Healing System** - The platform automatically handles failures and restarts

+### End-to-End Responsibility

+The Kumeo platform takes responsibility for the entire lifecycle:

+1. **Code Generation** - Creating optimized, language-specific implementations
+2. **Dependency Management** - Resolving and packaging all required libraries
+3. **Container Creation** - Building optimized containers for each component
+4. **Deployment** - Applying manifests to Kubernetes and verifying successful deployment
+5. **Monitoring** - Tracking system health and performance
+6. **Scaling** - Automatically adjusting resources based on workload
+7. **Updates** - Seamlessly deploying changes when workflows are modified

+### Developer Experience

+This NoOps approach provides a superior developer experience:

+- **Focus on Business Logic** - Developers only need to define what they want, not how to deploy it
+- **Immediate Feedback** - Fast deployment cycle allows rapid iteration
+- **Reduced Complexity** - No need to understand underlying infrastructure details
+- **Consistent Environments** - Development and production environments behave identically

 ## Future Architecture Directions